First published: September 23, 2020

-And, for a specific discussion of how ESG has been formally integrated into the Calamos Evolving Growth Fund (CNWIX) process, see this post from earlier this year.
+And, for a specific discussion of how ESG has been formally integrated into the Calamos Evolving Growth Fund (CNWIX) process, see this post from July 2020.

 In addition to counting more than 300 funds in what it considers the sustainable universe (consisting of three types: ESG Focus, Impact/Thematic, and Sustainable Sector), the rating service reported on a significant increase—to 564—in the number of conventional funds that now say they “consider” ESG factors.
 Morningstar defines the ESG Consideration category as “otherwise conventional funds that consider ESG a part of their process but have not made sustainability a central focus.”

 To help investors in the portfolio research and selection process, since 2016 Morningstar has assigned Sustainability Ratings to both Sustainable and ESG Consideration funds.

 Even through the pandemic, according to a Morningstar note in August, investor interest in sustainability has continued.

 “Some believe that interest in environmental, social, and governance investing is fickle and will dwindle when the going gets rough.”